rituzangle/lesson-plan-app/next_steps.md

 Create the GitHub repository and push initial files - done GitHub URL: K-12 Lession Plan APP (this project): "git@github.com:rituzangle/lesson-plan-app.git"

-## This Project's Next Steps :
+## This Project's Next Steps:
 Initialize the Expo project with the basic structure Check Database setup.
-Currently building for for: parent/ guardian/ tutor with limited number of students, or self.
-Add question about who the plan is for - self or .. use best way to enquire and next steps.
+Currently building for: parent/ guardian/ tutor with limited number of students, or self. fix if not done. in app: Add question about who the plan is for - self or ..
+Use Claude's judegement option based on best practice or knowledge, to enquire and add next steps.
-Note for project - basing plans on education/ knowledge level not age Start with user onboarding (user type selection, child/older/self setup) Begin with lesson planning core (subject selection, basic templates)
+Note for project - basing plans on level of 'education/ knowledge' not age Start with user onboarding (user type selection, tutor/guardian/parent/child/older person student/self setup) Begin with lesson planning core (subject selection, basic templates) When planning a session - ask whats on plan today? subject etc or carry on from last session. keep track of sessions locally - or on their online/cloud storage. help setup if we can.
+Add help for new to online and cloud storage and free options.
+If they need help, help by providing basic knowledge - read to help user understand how and why online storage and how to setup - help setup free options, help setup email id for best available for free options.

 ## Always
-Update Development log or conversation continuity and update github: update with each completed step/ artifact to track progress Each session, reference it to continue to next steps if in doubt, use date and time to track diff in git and local
+Update [Development log][development_log.md] or conversation continuity and update github after each completed step/ artifact to track progress
-## Ritu's requirements:
-Update documentation corresponding to changes
-Adhere to Ritu's requirements about inclusive, privacy, accessibilty, etc Use best practices - pythonic, future friendly, scalable, modular, built in automatation (with scripts sh, python, etc), user and coder friendly
-Intentionally choose best options for building artifacts based on Professional Moral Ethical code of conduct, with cultural respect, especially when translating or localisation.
-As much as possible - no tracking or private data collection, unless absolutely necessary, encrypt data even if saved locally and during transmission. ask for github if specified, git username: rituzangle
-use: GitHub URL (using ssh): git@github.com:rituzangle/<REPO-NAME>.git add conversation URL to a doc in github for reference and project continuity Each component as separate artifact, with comments to specify its version, date created or modified, spot in the project hierarchy.
-Automate placement or move artifact to its correct place in the directory. add to log

-## To avoid message size issues:
-1. Create small, focused code modules
-2. Sync regularly with GitHub
+Follow my [Project Guide][PROJECT_GUIDE.md], ask if missing Add Next steps to PROJECT GUIDE to continue with project Use date and time to log files